Holmfirth is a Town in the county of West Yorkshire.

 There are a number of ruins near Holmfirth including Kirkstall Abbey, and Sandal Castle.

-There are a number of castles near to Holmfirth including Sandal Castle.
+There are a several good castles in the area around Holmfirth like Sandal Castle.

 Holmfirth History